Sojourners at Stony Point Center

 Recharge and revitalize in a caring environment.
 Create your own individual retreat time at Stony Point Center.
 Take advantage of the Center and Library for the Bible and Social Justice while you are here (www.clbsj.org).
 Come reflect and renew to reclaim the inner you!

-Stay in one of our lodges, Sunday through Thursday nights, all meals included, for $425.
+Stay in one of our lodges, Sunday night through Friday morning, all meals included, for $425/per person.

-All sojourns require advance reservations.
+All personal retreats require advance reservations.
 To make a reservation and check availability, click here.

 Be a part of the family

 Come be part of the Stony Point Center and Community of Living Traditions family.
-There are often activities and conversations that it is appropriate for visitors to sit in on, including sacred text studies, movie nights, and discussions on current events.
-Please ask for details about the week you intend to be with us.
-Come chat with us at meal times.
-We’ll see you soon!
+There are often activities and conversations that are appropriate for visitors to sit in on, including sacred text studies, movie nights, and discussions on current events.
+Please check our Community Calendar here.

 We have made a small hermitage for personal retreats on campus.
 The small, stone building stays cool all summer (no heat for the winter).
 It offers a one-room, quiet spot with a bed, table, chairs, and a composting toilet.
 No running water, but there is electricity.
 Showers are available nearby.
 There is a microwave and fridge for simple meals, or feel free to purchase a meal ticket and join us in the dining room.
 If you're looking for some alone-time in a rustic setting nestled under the trees, this is the perfect spot for you to get away.